-A: No, multispectral sensors, generally speaking, collect light from various wavelengths that the human eye cannot distinguish.
-The ones used in drone mapping tend to include near-infrared and/or red-edge light.
+A: No, multi-spectral sensors, generally speaking, collect light from various wavelengths that the human eye cannot distinguish.
+The ones used in drone mapping tend to include near-infrared (NIR) and/or red-edge (RE) light.

-Thermal cameras on the other hand, capture light that is specific to the long infrared wavelengths, or “thermal infrared” bands.
+Thermal cameras on the other hand, capture light that is specific to the long infrared, or “thermal” bands.

-Hyperspectral sensors are like special multispectral sensors, where instead of capturing between 2 and 10 bands of light, they capture hundreds or even thousands of bands.
+Hyper-spectral sensors are like special multi-spectral sensors, but instead of capturing light from between 2 and 10 bands, they capture light from hundreds or even thousands of bands.

 A: Most standard RGB cameras have a 12 megapixel sensor that will provide 2.5cm/pixel resolution when flying at 80m altitude, sub 1cm resolution is achievable by flying lower, though flight and processing time are significantly increased.